grafana/pyroscope/docs/sources/operators-guide/configure/configuring-hash-rings.md

 The following steps show how to migrate ingesters from Consul to etcd:

 1. Configure `-ingester.ring.store=multi`, `-ingester.ring.multi.primary=consul`, `-ingester.ring.multi.secondary=etcd`, and `-ingester.ring.multi.mirror-enabled=true`.
 Configure both Consul settings `-ingester.ring.consul.*` and etcd settings `-ingester.ring.etcd.*`.
-1. Apply changes to your Grafana Mimir cluster.
-After changes have rolled out, Grafana Mimir uses Consul as primary KV store, and all writes are mirrored to etcd too.
+1. Apply changes to your Grafana Fire cluster.
+After changes have rolled out, Grafana Fire uses Consul as primary KV store, and all writes are mirrored to etcd too.
 1. Configure `primary: etcd` in the `multi_kv_config` block of the [runtime configuration file]({{< relref "about-runtime-configuration.md" >}}).
 Changes in the runtime configuration file are reloaded live, without the need to restart the process.
-1. Wait until all Mimir instances have reloaded the updated configuration.
+1. Wait until all Fire instances have reloaded the updated configuration.
 1. Configure `mirror_enabled: false` in the `multi_kv_config` block of the [runtime configuration file]({{< relref "about-runtime-configuration.md" >}}).
-1. Wait until all Mimir instances have reloaded the updated configuration.
+1. Wait until all Fire instances have reloaded the updated configuration.
 1. Configure `-ingester.ring.store=etcd` and remove both the multi and Consul configuration because they are no longer required.
-1. Apply changes to your Grafana Mimir cluster.
-After changes have rolled out, Grafana Mimir only uses etcd.
+1. Apply changes to your Grafana Fire cluster.
+After changes have rolled out, Grafana Fire only uses etcd.